Justin Bieber discography

-After a two-year music hiatus, Bieber released a collaboration with Jack Ü, "Where Are Ü Now".
-It reached number eight on the US Billboard Hot 100 and earned Bieber his first Grammy Award.
+After a two-year music hiatus, Bieber released a collaboration with Jack Ü titled "Where Are Ü Now", which reached number eight on the US Billboard Hot 100 and gave him his first Grammy Award.
 It was included as a promotional single on his fourth studio album, Purpose, which was released on November 13, 2015.
 The album debuted atop the US Billboard 200 with his career-best first-week sales, selling 522,000 copies and moving a total of 649,000 equivalent album units.
 Bieber released "What Do You Mean?" as the lead single from Purpose, which topped charts in 20 countries, including the United States.
 On September 19, 2015, Bieber became the youngest male soloist to debut at number one on the US Billboard Hot 100.
 He released "Sorry" and "Love Yourself" as the second and third singles from the album, which became international hits and topped charts in countries around the world.
 He became the first artist in history to occupy the entire top 3 of the UK Singles Chart.
 "Love Yourself" topped Billboard's Year-End Hot 100 Chart in 2016, followed by "Sorry" at number two, and made Bieber only the third artist in history to hold the top 2 positions of the Billboard Year-End Hot 100, after the Beatles in 1964 and Usher in 2004.
 "Company" was released as the fourth single from Purpose in March 2016.